-I might have said a few rude words this morning when scanning the headlines on the BBC website and catching sight of this one: “Ministers reject ‘latte levy’ on cups.”
+I might have said a few rude words this morning when scanning the headlines on the BBC website and I caught sight of this one: “Ministers reject ‘latte levy’ on cups.”

 This was an easy win, supported by evidence.
 But the verdict of “Let’s not be hasty” and “Rely on voluntary discounts instead” shows a complete disregard for the impact that human behaviour has on the environment as well as for evidence-based policy making.